spotinst/help/src/docs/ocean/cluster-overview-tab.md

 *   **Bin Packing**: Ocean proactively identifies underutilized nodes and efficiently bin-packs the pods on them to scale down the nodes and reduce the cluster cost.

 *   **Reverting to Lower-Cost node**: This process is applied to nodes with underutilized compute resources that cannot be scaled down from the cluster's set of nodes to optimize cluster utilization and reduce costs.
+*   **Right-sizing**: Ocean savings from right-sizing your workloads.

 In this panel: